The extensible code generator

 Does Yellicode make use of UML?

 Yes, but only a subset of it.
 We choose the parts of UML that we considered most relevant for code generation: the standard UML class structure and profiles.
-For more information about the model, see the model API reference.
+Read more about this on the Yellicode Models page.

 Can I mix generated code with custom code?